Breaking News | #EndSARS: FG begins new police salaries review

 Even though their uniforms and kits are supposed to be provided by the police authorities, the opposite is the reality.

-Police personnel is therefore often demoralised because of the neglect and the fact that they don’t have the necessary equipment and weapons to carry out their duties.
+Police personnel are therefore often demoralised because of the neglect and the fact that they don’t have the necessary equipment and weapons to carry out their duties.

 Comments